solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 1. Stop the app in IntelliJ.

-2. In the **Azure Explorer**, right-click the MySQL Single Server instance you created and select **Stop**.
+2. In the **Azure Explorer**, right-click the MySQL Single Server instance previously created and select **Stop**.

 Congratulations.
-You have successfully installed IntelliJ, the Azure Explorer extension, created a MySQL Single Server instance, and securely operated an app using the Single Server.
+IntelliJ was successfully installed, the Azure Explorer extension installed, a MySQL Single Server instance created, and an app using the Single Server securely was tested.

 ## Resources